py5coding/py5book/integrations/colors.md

 You will never create Py5Color instances directly.
 They are created for you with [](/reference/sketch_color) as well as any other method that returns colors (such as [](/reference/py5shape_get_fill)).

+Also, observe that you can create colors in py5 outside of a running Sketch.
+When colors are created this way, it will always use the default RGB color mode settings, limiting each color channel to 255.

 Let's experiment with this in an example.